tay2501/AI-Task-Notify-Hook/docs/source/troubleshooting.rst

 Troubleshooting
 ===============

-This guide helps resolve common issues when using Aitask Notify Hook.
+This guide helps resolve common issues when using Ai-task Notify Hook.

 Common Issues
 =============